joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 Known bugs:
 -not every browser works on canvas demo
--poor audio quality on visualizer mode - try manual buffering.
-Bug not present in standalone visualizer.
 -offset button bugged when offsetting more than the number of graph vertices (look at xoffsetSlider.onclick setting) 10/17/19
 ------